ethanhuangcst/pen.ai/Docs/Authentication/req-login.md

 ## User Story 1

-As a PenAI user, I want to log in to my account so that I can access my personalized settings and data
+As a Pen user, I want to log in to my account so that I can access my personalized settings and data

 ### Acceptance Criteria